Updated: Sep 5

 Before embarking on the island-hopping trip to the Kinmen, Penghu and Matsu islands of Taiwan, I had already identifed Liang Jin Farm's signature "warm-bodied" beef noodle (良金牧场「温体酒糟牛肉面」) as a must-try in Kinmen.

-Liang Jin Farm's main outlet was located in Jinhu Township (金湖镇) and the branch in Jincheng Town was right next to the "Chastity Arch of Qiu" (邱良弓母节孝坊) — one could definitely find it while strolling in Jincheng Old Street.
-The outlet had an open-kitchen concept, the first level was the specialty product section and the dining area was on the second floor.
+Liang Jin Farm's main outlet was located in Jinhu Township (金湖镇) and the branch in Jincheng Town was right next to the "Chastity Arch of Qiu" (邱良弓母节孝坊) — one could never miss it while strolling in Jincheng Old Street.
+The outlet had an open-kitchen concept, the first level was the specialty product section and the dining area was on the second floor, with a view on the street below.

 When I stepped into the outlet, the staff called out: "We have fresh beef today!"
 Hmm? why did the staff specifically mentioned "today"?
 It was not available on other days?

-Since this day was a Thursday, all the more I should not miss it — up to the second floor!
+Since this day was a Thursday, all the more I should not miss it and up to the second floor!

 It was my first visit to the restaurant, so naturally, I would order its signature dish — the original-flavour clear-soup-base "Boil-in-front-of-you Warm-Bodied Beef Noodle".
 The set meal, including three side dishes, was NT$368.
 After 5% discount with the use of the discount card from Backpack Home 497, it became NT$350.
 Although that was not a lot of discount, it was still better than nothing.